planetoryd/offdict/README.md

 ## Offline dictionary with open formats

-Totally offline performant dictionary, with prefix fuzzy autocompleting search, live, and clipboard watching.
+Totally offline performant dictionary, with prefix fuzzy autocompleting search, live, and clipboard watching (lookup by selection on Linux).

 - Linux only, currently